arduinovc/hackintosh-z50/README.md

 # Hackintosh-z50

 EFI boot folder based on OpenCore for Toshiba Z50
-Last update: March 26th 2024.
+Last update: April 12th 2024.

 ## Description

 EFI files based on OpenCore
 OpenCore version: 0.9.7
-Actual compatible macOS version: __Sonoma 14.3__
+Compatible macOS version: __Sonoma 14.3__
 Tested with: __Monterey 12.7.3__ & __Ventura 13.6.4__

 ## How to use